Yueming02/Research-Project-College-Graduates-Earnings-Inequality-by-Fields-of-Study-and-Gender/README.md

 implies that the wage gap between bachelor’s degree holders and high school graduates is still valid, of course, but other dimensions of education that help explain the wage inequality among college graduates can become increasingly crucial.

 To explore the impact of fields of study on the earnings gap, this dissertation will utilize the US National Survey of College Graduates (NSCG) in 2019 and perform OLS regression to draw inferences on the magnitude of impact on annual salary by fields of study of bachelor’s degree.
-The NSCG public use microdata contains demographic and family background information (e.g., parent's education level), which are appropriate to include in the model as control variables.
+The NSCG public use microdata contains demographic and family background information (e.g., parent's education level), which is appropriate to include in the model as control variables.
 First, I picture the overall effect of fields of study on annual salary under different sets of covariates; second, I compare the impact on earnings across fields of study within gender and investigate the interaction effects of gender and fields of study on earnings.

 The findings reveal that certain traditional STEM majors, such as engineering and computer science, tend to remarkably boost earnings in comparison to other STEM majors, such as biology.
 Non-STEM fields, except for management, are likely to yield adverse effects.